 - 2.1.
-Where reading time applies, students will be given a 15 minute reading time at the start session. - 2.2.
+Where reading time applies, students will be given 10 minutes reading time at the start of the examination session. - 2.2.
 Students are not permitted to write in the examination script books, mark in any way any of the examination materials, read any other text other than the examination paper or do any calculations during reading time.